iShiBin/info5100/project2/Project2.md

 In this loop, also set **playerNum** equal to the identification number of the player having the lowest club.

 Then loop through the total number of tricks.
 In each iteration, instantiate a new *Trick*, add it to the *tricks* array, and increment **numberOfTricks**.
 If it’s the first trick, set **index** equal to the index of the lowest club in the hand of the player having the lowest club, and set **card** equal to a reference to that card.
-Have that player remove that card, and update the trick.
-If it’s not the first trick, set **card** equal to the value returned by **player.playACard**.
-Display the player number and card value for this first play of the trick.
+Have that player remove that card, and update the trick. <u>If it’s not the first trick, set **card** equal to the value returned by **player.playACard**.</u> Display the player number and card value for this first play of the trick.
 Then loop through all remaining players, and for each such player, increment the player number, using % PLAYERS to count in a circle, assign the value returned by **playACard** to **card**, and display the player number and card value.
 After the loop through the remaining players is over, set the player number to the winner of the trick.
 Then, if it’s the first trick, deal the rest of the deck’s cards to this trick.
 For each such card, call **updateHeartsAndQueen** to record Hearts broken for the game, print “undelt card” and display that card.

 After all the tricks are done, print each player’s number and score, using a call to **computePoints**.
 Recognizing again that **Math.random** will make the details of each execution different, the rest of the output for a game should look like this: